liferay/liferay-docs/user/articles/workflow/03-workflow-metrics-reports.markdown

 ### Workload by Step

 Workload by Step shows a breakdown of the items that are in each step of the workflow process, by their SLA status (Overdue or On Time).

-Items untracked by the SLA are not shown in Workload by Step/
+### Completed Items

+Click the *Completed* tab to see the items that have completed the workflow process.
+Workload by Step data doesn't make sense in this case, because by definition, these items are no longer in any workflow process step.

 ## Items View

-Once you click into the All Items screen from the overview report, you'll seea mroe detailed table including the following columns:
+Hover over the status you're interested in, from either the _Pending_ or the _Completed_ tabs.
+Click into the All Items screen from the overview report and you'll see a more detailed table including the following columns:

 **ID**
-: This is the ?????? that identifies the particular wokflow item to the system.
+: This is the workflow item's numeric identifier to the system.
+Importantly, you can click this to enter the Item Detail view.
+If you're doing something programmatically, this represents the
-WHEN MIGHT THIS BE USEFUL TO ADMINS?

 **Item Subject**
 : This shows a human readable summary of the item, to help administrators